17 Christmas tree alternatives to try if you don’t want a traditional tree this year

 (Image credit: Stars for Europe)

-Take inspiration from Stars for Europe and fill the structure with seasonal poinsettias to add a flourish of color.
+Take inspiration from Stars for Europe and fill the structure with seasonal poinsettias to add a flourish of colour, taking note of how to care for a poinsettia.
 To do so simply move a side table into the middle of the teepee structure to display plants with ease.
+This is a great way to make your alternative Christmas tree look expensive too.

 hanging wooden Christmas tree alternative